applications &

 Young Women’s Consent and Access to Information

-In order to accept a referral into our services and to work with young women, the referring agent must have gained young women’s consent to make the referral and to share the young woman’s personal data with us.
+In order to accept a referral into our services and to work with young women, the person submitting the application must have gained young women’s consent to make the referral and to share the young woman’s personal data with us.

-Any referrals made into our services without the consent of the young woman will be rejected.
+Any applications submitted into our services without the consent of the young woman will be rejected.

 As detailed below, a defining feature of our approach is ensuring that we are seeking young women’s consent wherever possible through our work together and ensuring that they are active participants in the change process and in the efforts to keep them safe.